Scam: Impersonator pretends to be a relative in urgent need of money.

-Some scammers exploit the avarice of people looking to get something for nothing, some scammers take advantage of honest people who are simply trying to conduct straightforward business transactions, and some scammers — perhaps the worst of all — victimize people who are motivated only by a good-hearted desire to help out those in need.
+Origins: Some scammers exploit the avarice of people looking to get something for nothing, some take advantage of honest people who are simply trying to conduct straightforward business transactions, and some — perhaps the worst of all — victimize people who are motivated only by a good-hearted desire to help out those in need.

 The scheme described above falls into that last category.
-The basic set-up is that a scammer gleans just enough information about a family (e.g., names, ages, addresses, phone numbers) to be able to impersonate one of them during a brief phone call to another family member.
-The scammer will place a call and claim to be in some form of distress (e.g., a victim of legal problems, theft, or fouled-up
+The basic set-up is that a scam artist gleans just enough information about a family (e.g., names, ages, addresses, phone numbers) to be able to impersonate one of them during a brief phone call to another family member.
+The scammer will place a call and claim to be in some form of distress (e.g., a victim of legal problems, theft, or

 fooled by an impersonator because they often have only sporadic contact with their grown grandchildren and therefore may not be very familiar with a particular grandchild’s adult voice and may not have current information about the grandchild’s whereabouts or activities that might give away the impersonation.)

-Such con artists use a variety of avenues through which they make contact — while some telephone their intended victims, others send e-mails,
+Such con artists use a variety of avenues through which they make contact — while some telephone their intended victims, others send

-If you should receive such a call, text message, or e-mail
+If you should receive such a call, text message, or

-Another approach to use if you can't reach other relatives right away is the one employed in the example quoted above: Ask the caller a question than an impersonator would be unable to answer.
+Another approach to use if you can’t reach other relatives right away is the one employed in the example quoted above: Ask the caller a question that an impersonator would be unable to answer.
 Be careful to pose a question that requires more than knowledge of basic family information (e.g., names, birthdates, addresses), because that information is too easy for outsiders to look up — instead, ask about something like a detail of a family event that someone who was not present would be extremely unlikely to know about.

 In general, pleas for money from people with whom you have only casual or infrequent contact should be handled with Ronald Reagan’s signature phrase in mind: “Trust, but verify.”